FHA Down Payment Requirements in 2024: The Definitive Guide

 Will the minimum required investment go up in the future?

-At this time, we have no indication that the Department of Housing and Urban Development is planning to increase the minimum down payment amount for FHA loans in 2022 or beyond.
 Typically, a change like that would be preceded by a considerable amount of discussion, since the Federal Housing Administration is congressionally regulated.
-We have heard no such discussion, and therefore do not expect FHA to increase their minimum down payment percentage amount anytime soon.
-If that does happen, this entire website will be updated to reflect the change.
+We have heard no such discussion, and therefore do not expect them to increase or alter the down payment requirements.